apache/cordova-docs/docs/en/edge/guide/platforms/ios/plugin.md

     @end

 Let's take a look at the code.
 At the top we have all of the necessary Cordova imports.
-Our class extends from `CDVPlugin` - very important.
+Our class extends from `CDVPlugin` (very important).

 This plugin only supports one action, the `echo` action.
 First, we grab the echo string using the `objectAtIndex` method on our `args`,